 Updates from your Wellness Centre team during this unusual time

-- If you or someone you know needs food or medication, or is very worried about what is happening, especially if you are over 70 and your family can’t help, please call Jeffery Hale Community Services at 418-684-5333, ext.
+- If you or someone you know needs help with grocery shopping or medication, or is very worried about what is happening, especially if you are over 70 and your family can’t help, please call Jeffery Hale Community Services at 418-684-5333, ext.
 1580.
 If there is no answer, leave your name and number and someone will call you back as soon as possible.

 - Jeffery Hale Community Services: